 HEAR FROM PAST ATTENDEES:

-“An outstanding opportunity to learn the best practices from industry leaders that are timely and relevant to my business.”
-Frankie Rowland, North-western Mutual, Park Avenue
+“An outstanding opportunity to learn the best practices from industry leaders that are timely and relevant to my business.” - Frankie Rowland, Northwestern Mutual

 Insurers are acutely aware of the disruption and change facing their industry.
 Many have taken great strides to proactively explore emerging technologies, rethink organizational structures and internal processes, and develop (or acquire) new capabilities.
 But industry-wide transformation and wide scale adoption do not happen overnight, and keeping pace in today’s competitive landscape isn’t just a matter of positioning for future success.
 Executives must also keep one foot on the pedals driving growth and customer satisfaction in the present.